 Being an R-S21 mutant

 The answer: not at all.
 It solely means you have a common ancestor together with all other people sharing this tiny piece of DNA strand.
-Being part of the peoples who live in northwestern Europe, the Germanic countries.
+Being part of the peoples who live in north-western Europe, the Germanic countries.
 This common ancestor was born, perhaps 5,000 years ago, in the area what's now the Netherlands.
 In a habitat that was a confluence of big rivers bordering the sea.
-Most probably this ancestor lived near the coast, and very well in what's now province Friesland.
+Most probably this ancestor lived near the coast, and very well in what's now the province of Friesland.
 From there, his offspring spread over the Germanic countries of today.
-Particularly, further to east of the river Rhine and to southern Scandinavian.
+Particularly, further to east of the River Rhine and to southern Scandinavian.
 These tribes were first called Germanic first by the Romans, two thousand years ago.
 A generic classification given by them the Romans without too much anthropological or genetic substantiation.
 Just as well these people have been named Celts.
+For more answers to the question Germanic of Celtic? read our blog post Barbarians riding to the Capital to claim rights on farmland.

 Look at Fred Flintstone, his family and his neighbours, and judge for yourself how accurate their image is.